Nathaniel Pendleton

 Nathaniel Pendleton (October 27, 1756 – October 20, 1821) was a United States district judge of the United States District Court for the District of Georgia.
+He was also Alexander Hamilton's second in the Burr–Hamilton duel.

 Education and career

 Born on October 27, 1756, in New Kent County, Colony of Virginia, British America, Pendleton read law.
 He served in the Continental Army starting in 1775, during the American Revolutionary War, serving as an aide-de-camp to General Nathanael Greene in the campaigns in the southern states.
 He was in private practice in Savannah, Georgia until 1789.
 He was Attorney General of Georgia from 1785 to 1786.
 He was elected as a delegate to the Constitutional Convention of 1787 which drafted the United States Constitution, but did not attend.
 He was elected to the Congress of the Confederation (Continental Congress) in 1789, but did not attend.